 Postpartum Mood Disorders Support

 Postpartum Support International provides lots of information about different types of pregnancy and postpartum mood disorders and the kinds of help that are available.
 They also have a very useful section called PPD Resources for Dads for partners of those suffering from postpartum anxiety, postpartum depression, or other postpartum mental health issues.

 Massachusetts General Hospital Center for Women's Mental Health provides information about pregnancy and postpartum mood disorders, as well as information about taking psychiatric medications while breastfeeding.

-Postpartum Progress is a maternal mental health blog offering information and support to moms suffering from postpartum mood disorders.
+Postpartum Progress is a maternal mental health blog offering information and support to parents suffering from postpartum mood disorders.

-PPD MOMS (Mothers Offering Mothers Support) offers a hotline that provides peer-to-peer counseling for moms in need of immediate support.
+PPD MOMS (Mothers Offering Mothers Support) offers a hotline that provides peer-to-peer counseling for parents in need of immediate support.

 The Online PPMD Support Group has forums for people suffering from postpartum mood disorders to communicate with each other, providing understanding, support, and encouragement.